It’s another year full of opportunities, and with it comes helluva lot of changes.

 Step 2: Once I made that shift, I optimized my Upwork profile and clearly stated the kind of job that I do — Pinterest Account Management.
 Doing so would help clients narrow down their choices of freelancers.
 [Note: a social media specialist and a Pinterest account manager offer highly different job skills and qualifications.]

-Step 3: After I have my profile optimized, I applied to several job ads, finishing all my available connects in Upwork.
+Step 3: After I had my profile optimized, I applied to several job ads, finishing all my available connects in Upwork.
 Crafting an AWESOME cover letter is a MUST to give potential clients/employers a good enough reason to actually review your profile.

 Step 4: Play the waiting game.
 With all the applications I’ve sent out, which was around 30, my batting rate is 30%.
 Meaning, out the 30, I got 9 replies.
 I’d say not bad at all.